storacha/upload-service/packages/encrypt-upload-client/security-audit-report.md

 2. ~~**HTTPS enforcement** (P1.1)~~ - ✅ **RESOLVED** with secure-by-default implementation
 3. ~~**Error sanitization** (P1.2)~~ - ✅ **RESOLVED** via gateway-side sanitization
 4. ~~**CID verification** (P2.2)~~ - ✅ **RESOLVED** with comprehensive implementation
+5. ~~**Cross-platform compatibility**~~ - ✅ **RESOLVED** with universal AES-CTR implementation

-**Final Recommendation:** ✅ **DEPLOY TO PRODUCTION** - All security vulnerabilities have been resolved and comprehensive test coverage validates the security implementations.
-The system is ready for production deployment with robust security protections.
+**Final Recommendation:** ✅ **DEPLOY TO PRODUCTION** - All security vulnerabilities have been resolved, universal cross-platform compatibility achieved, and comprehensive test coverage validates the security implementations across all supported environments.
+The system is ready for production deployment with robust security protections and universal compatibility.